isakedo/DNNsim/README.md

 They can also include a:
    *  precision.txt (Contain 5 lines as the example, first line is skipped)
         *   If this file does not exist the layers are quantized using linear quantization
-        *   If the network traces are already quantized, a precision file must be created with precisions 8:0 (for 8b traces)
+        *   If the network traces are already quantized, use profiled flag

    ```
    magnitude (+1 of the sign), fraction, wgt_magnitude, wgt_fraction